 Bagan Datuk truly possesses an undiscovered charm unique to its visitors.
 And though it is a lesser known spot for travellers, it nevertheless provides a thorough local experience of a fishing village in Malaysia.

 Looking to experience Bagan Datuk and all that it offers?
-Join our 2D1N Bagan Datuk on 21 September 2019 for an adventure among the Sky Mirror, Blue Tears Phenomenon, Clams Digging and Firefly Cruise.
+Book a 2D1N trip to Bagan Datuk with a local on LokaLocal for an adventure among the Sky Mirror, Blue Tears Phenomenon, Clams Digging and Firefly Cruise.

 Discover beautiful destinations with the help of locals on LokaLocal

 LokaLocal connects you to tours, workshops and activities hosted by locals, so you can see the best local wonders any destination has to offer.
 Be sure to check out LokaLocal for more exciting tours and local experiences around Malaysia!